MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

 1. On the **New policy created** page, select **Done**.

-You've created a DLP policy that blocks external sharing for users with risky Copilot activity, containing exposure before it spreads.
+You've created a DLP policy that blocks users at elevated risk levels from sharing personally identifiable information (PII) with external recipients, helping prevent sensitive data exposure.

 ## Task 8 – Enable Adaptive Protection